wyattscarpenter/blog/readme.md

 Hi, welcome to my programming-themed weblog.
-All content on this blog is released into the public domain under CC0.
+All content on this blog is released into the public domain under CC0 https://creativecommons.org/publicdomain/zero/1.0/.
 Updates whenever I have something to say.
 To see my real programming projects, check out https://wyattscarpenter.github.io or https://github.com/wyattscarpenter.

 As far as I can tell, the closest thing to an rss feed for this blog is https://github.com/wyattscarpenter/blog/commits.atom.

+If you have any comments or corrections, feel free to submit a pull request https://github.com/wyattscarpenter/blog/pulls so long as you are ok releasing your content under CC0.

 Weblog entries: